Dcohen52/JsonToPython/README.md

-# Json -> Python
+# PJHarpy

+PJHarpy is a powerful package designed to transpile JSON structure-code into Python code and vice versa.
+It features two classes: JsonToPython and PythonToJSON.
+The JsonToPython class enables developers to efficiently compose Python code using JSON files, supporting various constructs like variables, functions, if-else statements, loops, return statements, and more.
+On the other hand, the PythonToJSON class facilitates the conversion of Python code into a JSON representation of its abstract syntax tree (AST).
+PJHarpy's goal is to provide a fresh, innovative approach to web development that closely mirrors JSON, catering to the evolving demands of the industry.
+With its easy installation and versatile usage, PJHarpy is an invaluable tool for developers looking to streamline their coding process and enhance their workflow.

+## JsonToPython class
-`JsonToPython` (offer a better name) is a Python class designed to facilitate the seamless conversion of JSON structure-code into Python code.
+`JsonToPython` is a Python class designed to facilitate the seamless conversion of JSON structure-code into Python code.
 This library accommodates a diverse range of Python constructs, including variables, functions, if-else statements, while and for loops, return statements, print statements, and input statements, among others.
 By leveraging the versatility of `JsonToPython`, developers can harness their creativity to efficiently compose code using JSON files.

 The driving force behind this project was to create a programming language that closely mirrors JSON, offering a fresh and innovative approach to web development, which caters to the evolving demands of the industry.